qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   The last five checkpoints were stable, although an epoch-280 optimization excursion makes the learning path non-monotonic.
 This is the first positive basic feasibility result, not yet a multiseed or sampled-RL result.
+- 2026-08-31: implemented the stronger sampled-credit stage.
+Each policy decision is made sequentially from the current situation state and stops after the first encoding in an event.
+Tests verify the one-encoding constraint, valid encoding-time distributions, actor freezing during forced value learning, actor updating during free learning, high seed safety, and reproducible checkpoint records.